I am a Barrister in Michelmores’ Agriculture team, specialising in Commercial and Regulatory law.

 My work involves a mix of disputes and advisory matters for a range of clients including rural businesses, landed estates and other landowners, and public bodies.

 My contentious practice covers commercial disputes that have a regulatory angle, public law challenges, and regulatory enforcement action and investigations.

 My advisory practice is focused on regulatory, public, and environmental law issues.
 I have had the privilege of advising some highly innovative and progressive clients as they establish natural capital and other sustainable land and coastal management projects.

 I also have experience in financial services law and spent six months on secondment with the City regulator (FCA) in its Enforcement & Market Oversight Division in London.

-I studied Law at the University of Durham (LLB (Hons), MJur) and am a member of the Inner Temple.
+I studied Law at the University of Durham (LLB (Hons), MJur) and am a member of the Inner Temple and ALBA.
 During my postgraduate studies, I completed internships at the United Nations in New York and the British Institute of International and Comparative Law in London.
 I have been a Research Assistant for publications on UK, EU and international law, and I taught Law at the Universities of Durham and Bristol.

 I enjoy delivering the presentation skills training that I devised for the Firm’s trainees and other junior lawyers.
 I believe it is essential to support the well-rounded development of junior lawyers as they become our clients’ trusted advisers.